jobbrIO/docs/dev/knowledgebase.md

 ## Add File to Git History

-Lets assume we would like to add a file after the first commit of the repo, which already has a comple of commits
+Lets assume we would like to add a file after the first commit of the repo, which already has a couple of commits

     git log